nikinikesh2009/Circle/replit.md

   - Context menu entrance animations
   - Improved focus states with primary color outlines
 - **Benefits**
-  - Mobile-first interactions with long-press menus
+  - Mobile-first interactions with long-press menus across all features
-  - Professional, polished appearance across all features
+  - Professional, polished appearance with smooth animations
-  - Improved UX with smooth animations and transitions
+  - No UX conflicts between long-press and click interactions
   - Consistent design language throughout the platform
   - Dark mode support for all new visual effects